Published on April 3rd, 2015 | by Ruben0

 The name Tradición has a double meaning: on the one hand, it refers to the fact that Rivero was reviving an old family tradition of sherry production.
 On the other hand it means the bodega is holding on to traditional styles and artisan processes.
 Everything is done by hand, from refreshing the soleras until the labeling and lacquering of the bottles.

 Rivero attracted a team of experts to start the collection.
 José Ignacio Domecq, the former oenologist of Bodegas Domecq, was responsible for buying the wines and merging them into a house style for the new bodega.
-Capataz Pepe Blandino, who also had a long history with Domecq, selected top-quality old casks and maintained the soleras.
+Capataz Pepe Blandino, who also had a long history with Domecq, selected top-quality old casks and is still maintaining the soleras as cellar master.

 Setting up a new bodega and specializing in such old wines was a remarkable project.
 The key wines are all VOS or VORS and the soleras are now topped up with (externally bought) wines that are already around 15 years old.